tc39/proposal-temporal/docs/zoneddatetime.md

 The `inLeapYear` read-only property tells whether the year of this `Temporal.ZonedDateTime` is a leap year.
 Its value is `true` if the year is a leap year, and `false` if not.

-For the ISO calendar, leap years are years evenly divisible by 4, except years evenly divisible by 100 but not evenly divisible by 400.
-Other calendar systems may calculate leap years differently.
+NOTE: A "leap year" is a year that contains more days than other years (for solar or lunar calendars) or more months than other years (for lunisolar calendars like Hebrew or Chinese).
+In the ISO 8601 calendar, a year is a leap year (and has exactly one extra day, February 29) if it is evenly divisible by 4 but not 100 or if it is evenly divisible by 400.

 Usage example: